jaredly/jerd/docs/Roadmap.md

+# Immediate stuff

+- fix the "non-uniques" error
+-

+## What about dependency injection?
+So I have this idea
+I'm doing this marchVolume stuff and I find myself wanting to swap out different `random()` implementations.
+And I wonder:
+what if the language had first-class support for some kind of dependency injection?
+Something like "hidden arguments" or maybe it's just default arguments? but if you don't provide them, the default behavior is to just forward them to the definition of the enclosing function and then at the very top level, you can either
+- supply it
+- or, if it was optional, you can not

+Ways to identify them:
+They could be a separate "type", like effects. a `requirement` or something? but then if you had two functions in the tree with the same requirement, you couldn't provide them differently.
+Do I want to be able to provide /different/ dependencies to the /same/ function that shows up at different points in the tree? certainly not automatically.
+It would have to be explicitly handled at the nearest common ancestor I would think.

+So maybe these requirements are identified by
+...
+BOTH a `requirement` type, AND the hash of the function requesting it.
+So that you can know, at a function callsite, where these dependencies are headed.
+Although what about when multiple functions all really do want the same requirement?
+I mean there again ... hmm ... ok so what would it look like to specify these explicitly?

+I'm thinking like
+const x = (x: int, y: float, requirement z: int) => {
+  ...
+}
+or something?
+idk what the text repesentation would be but the HTML version would hide away all implicit requirements... except at the point of definition, you'd definitely want them there. and if they're accessed explicitly anywhere within the function, even if they're not strictly /defined/ within this function
+I guess? idk

+it's possible I'm overthinking this? but it's also possible that I'm not...

 ## What do we need in order to make this minimally usable by other people?

 - [ ] "Workspace history"